Your Unplanned Pregnancy Options [And How to Decide]

 As you decide between your unplanned pregnancy options, think about your own goals and aspirations for your life.
 Whichever path you choose, those short- or long-term goals might be affected.
 It is not at all selfish to consider what you want for your own life when you are faced with an unplanned pregnancy.
 After all, it will be your life that is affected by your decision, which means you should not choose a path that will result in regret and unhappiness.

-In general, here’s what you should consider about a certain decision’s affect upon your life:
+In general, here’s what you should consider about a certain decision’s effect upon your life:

 You are likely already feeling a great range of emotions when you are coping with an unplanned pregnancy — but, depending on which path you choose, you will need to be prepared for additional emotional complexities, as well.
 Every woman’s situation is different, so you may or may not feel the most common emotions associated with each of your options for unplanned pregnancy.
 It is still a good idea to be aware of them, just in case.